Treating Trigger Points - Paul Townley PT MSc MACP BSc (Hons)

 Most cases of lower back pain are associated with myofascial trigger points

 In reality, these kinds of problems are often just minor factors in back pain.
-In fact, most acute and chronic back pain is probably caused by trigger points.
+In fact, most acute and chronic back pain may be associated with trigger points.

 Here's an overview of the main muscles that tend to be involved ...